-Here’s what crypto asset service providers need to know about the new regulatory framework.
+Here’s what crypto asset service providers need to know in 2023 about the new MICA crypto regulatory framework.

 The Markets in Crypto Assets (MiCA) regulation, which was provisionally agreed-upon by the European Parliament on June 30, 2022, aims to protect investors and preserve financial stability, while allowing for greater innovation in the crypto asset sector.
 MiCA is also likely to attract operators and users to the market, as it is the first regulatory framework for crypto asset service providers (CASPs) at EU level.